What’s new in 2025?

 Any employer who pays more than $100 in wages to a Californian employee in a calendar year must pay unemployment insurance tax for that employee.

 Unemployment insurance tax is calculated as a percentage of the first $7,000 of the employee’s wages.
-The current rate is 3.4% for new employers for 2 to 3 years, which then goes up to 6.2%.
-These rates are subject to annual change.
+The current rate is 3.4% for new employers for 2 to 3 years.

 To be eligible for unemployment benefits, an employee must:

-- Be ready and willing to immediately accept work.
+• Be ready and willing to accept work immediately.

 An employee who was let go due to misconduct or quit without good cause is generally not eligible for unemployment benefits.